fregu/workshop-moviebox/instructions/1_babel-react-weback.md

 ]
 ```

+When using CSS modules importing css will result in a new generated className like class="App\_\_jkgu68", which is why we also need to set the className of each element based on the css module eg.

 ```js
 import styles from './index.css'

 export default () => <div className={styles['App']} />
 ```

 !
-However for the rest of this workshop we will not use CSS modules, no lets set modules to fale for now.
+However for the rest of this workshop we will not use CSS modules, no lets set modules to false for now.

 ### Images, Fonts, Icons

 You can import other file types as well from
-`yarn add file-loader svg-inline-loader`
+`yarn add file-loader svg-inline-loader image-webpack-loader`

 webpack.config.js